ouspg/PrivacyAndSocialEngineering/Week3_Topic/README.md

 In case if the site is under maintenance, there is a HexRaysSecretKey file, which has the full output of the decompilation process.
 Use an editor that can understands C++ to inspect the file with proper highlighting.

-You can run the C program to validate your findings in your terminal by navigating to the same folder where the file resides and and using the command **./secretKey**
+You can run the C program to validate your findings in your terminal by navigating to the same folder where the file resides and using the command **./secretKey**

-Return a valid **password** and a **valid activation key** along with the **instructions** on how to create a activation key, since there are multiple correct activation keys
+Return a valid **password** and a **valid activation key** along with the **instructions** on how to create an activation key, since there are multiple correct activation keys